mapattacker/python-timeseries/model.rst

     :width: 700px
     :align: center

+The dendrogram can be further enhanced by
+ * adding title and axis labels
-The dendrogram can be further enhanced by truncating the bottom branches, labelling each cluster split distance, and adding a horizontal line to investigate where would be an appropriate cutoff point, to label each datapoint.
+ * truncating the bottom branches
+ * labelling each cluster split distance
+ * a horizontal line to investigate where would be an appropriate cutoff point

 .. figure:: images/dendrogram2.png
     :width: 500px